 Here we use a compact and efficient lens system for mobile phone cameras designed with Zemax OpticStudio.
 The incident angle at the sensor surface increases to 35 degrees at about 2 mm distance from the center of the sensor and then decreases to 25 degrees at the corner of the sensor.

-SLS can be generated by Zemax OpticStudio (for symmetric lens system), or by Speos Lens System Importer -SLS importer- (for asymmetric lens system), or from Chief ray angle curve information from a datasheet (if the lens design information is not available).
+SLS can be generated by Zemax OpticStudio automatically for symmetric lens system or can be created from Chief ray angle curve information from a datasheet information. (if the lens design information is not available).

 Step 2: Speos Simulation

 The *.OPTdistortion file is imported into the Speos camera sensor to define the lens performance of the camera system and evaluate sensor perception in a 3D scene with realistic illumination conditions.
-We run a ray tracing photometric ROM camera simulation which is about 100x faster than the full lens system simulation in Speos and extract the key imaging metrics such as spectral irradiance map.
-The irradiance map in front of the CMOS imager sensor is calculated from the full 3D scene shown below under different ambient lighting conditions including day, night, and night with a lamp.
+We run a ray tracing photometric ROM camera simulation which is about 100x faster than the full lens system simulation in Speos and extract the key imaging metrics such as spectral irradiance and exposure map.
+The spectral irradiance map provides a detailed visualization of the amount of light that reaches each point on the sensor in W/m²/nm, which is essential for determining the quality of an image captured by a camera.
+It can help identify hotspots, shadows, and other lighting anomalies that can affect the overall image quality.
+In addition to that spectral exposure map gives information about the amount of light in Joules/m²/nm that reaches the camera sensor.
+It helps to determine the optimal exposure time settings for the camera to capture a high-quality image.
+In this example the spectral exposure map in front of the CMOS imager sensor is calculated from the full 3D scene shown below under different ambient lighting conditions including day, night, and night with a lamp.

 Step 3: Lumerical Simulation - FDTD, CHARGE- (not covered in this article)

-The spectral irradiance map simulated by Speos in front of the CMOS imager needs to be combined with the sensor’s quantum efficiency to generate the raw electronic map.
+The spectral exposure map simulated by Speos in front of the CMOS imager needs to be combined with the sensor’s quantum efficiency to generate the electron map.
 Lumerical FDTD and CHARGE tools have been used to quantify the quantum efficiency of the designed CMOS sensor.
 The CMOS image sensor is composed of microscopic pixels with optical and electronic elements.
 The main optical elements are micro-lenses and color filters used to focus light of the desired wavelength on the correct spot in the silicon substrate at the bottom of the imager.
 The absorbed photons generate charged carriers that are collected and transferred for detection on the electronic side.
 The electronics have components including gates and interconnects which can interfere with the path of light inside the sensor.
 The coupled optoelectronic simulation is done in FDTD and CHARGE.
+Further information regarding CMOS image sensor simulation workflow can be found in CMOS Sensor Camera - Sensor Characterization article.

 Step 4: Speos Sensor System Exporter